 Driven by a new Digic X processing chip that’s three times quicker than that of its predecessor, the 1DX Mark III is also capable of capturing 4K footage at 50fps and achieving properly impressive continuous frame rates.

 Autofocus is unparalleled, too, thanks to deep learning smarts that ensure incredible precision in subject detection, while speeds will shame any mirrorless or DSLR rival, whether you use the optical viewfinder or fixed Live View touchscreen.
-In short, it’s a flagship in every sense – but you’ll have to pay a hefty premium for the privilege of owning it.
+In short, it’s a flagship in every sense – at least until the arrival of the Canon EOS R3 later this year.

 - Best camera for beginners